 The results of human leverage show up in the income distribution.
-Some researchers found the income distribution of the highest 1% of the population distinctly shooting off with a different trend than the other 99%.
+Some researchers found the income distribution of the highest one percent of the population distinctly shooting off with a different trend than the other 99 percent.

-No one would dispute the fact that the wealthy differ from the lower 99% in the manner that they accumulate income.
-While most people are paid by the hour, or the number of widgets they produce, the wealthy frequently accumulate their extra wealth by some amplification process; that process varying from case to case. ...
+No one would dispute the fact that the wealthy differ from the lower 99 percent in the manner that they accumulate income.
+While most people are paid by the hour, or the number of widgets they produce, the wealthy frequently accumulate their extra wealth by some amplification process; that process varying from case to case ...
 Perhaps one of the most common lower-level modes of amplification is for an individual to organize an operation with others working for him so that his income is amplified through the efforts of others (a modest-sized business, for example).

-[Montroll 1987, 16-17]
+(Montroll 1987, pp. 16-17)

-Using income data for 1935-36, the average amplification factor was estimated at 16.8.
+Using income data for 1935-6, the average amplification factor was estimated at 16.8.

 This number is not surprising since one of the most common modes of significant income amplification is to organize a modest-sized business with the order of 15-20 employees.

-[Montroll 1987, 18]
+(Montroll 1987, p.
+18)